openfl/www.openfl.org/learn/npm/adding-animation.md

 _If you prefer, you can use `"enterFrame"` instead of `Event.ENTER_FRAME`, but importing `Event` is a standard way of accessing event names._

-Now we can add some code to listen to the `Event.ENTER_FRAME` event:
+Now we can add some code to listen to the `Event.ENTER_FRAME` event.
+Each code sample occurs inside the `BitmapData.loadFromFile` callback, after `var bitmap` has been assigned and added as a child to make it visible.

 {% capture typescript %}
 ```ts